 Business & Technology

-Sylvia Schlaphof is the Head of Engineering for Boll Engineering in Zurich, Switzerland.
-She is the first woman to achieve Level 8 certification through Fortinet’s Network Security Expert (NSE) program.
-We spoke with her recently about how she got involved in cybersecurity, what it was like to go through Fortinet’s NSE program and what she’s passionate about in cybersecurity.
+Sylvia Schlaphof, Head of Engineering for BOLL Engineering in Zurich, Switzerland, is the first woman to achieve Level 8 Certification through Fortinet’s Network Security Expert (NSE) program.
+Sylvia is also a Fortinet Certified Trainer (FCT), helping other professionals achieve NSE certifications.
+We spoke with her recently about her passion for training and how it has helped her career growth as well as those she teaches..

-A: I especially loved the NSE 7 because it fits my job and was very relevant to the work that I am doing here at Boll Engineering with the support department.
+I enjoyed the NSE 7 level most because it was very relevant to the work that I am doing at Boll Engineering with the support department.
 For example, I used the training materials later on when I was on the support phone and I needed some CLI commands for troubleshooting.
 I found them in the training materials, and that was really helpful for my job!

-Last year I went through the first re-certification of NSE-8.
-Of course, Fortinet has updated the exam with new questions on current security topics.
-Therefore, it was a great challenge again and not only a repetition of what I did two years ago.
+When I recently went through the first re-certification of NSE-8, it was great to see Fortinet has updated the exam with new questions on current security topics, so it was a great challenge again and not only a repetition of what I did a few years ago.